 Property’s age restrictions: The minimum age limit is six years, but younger children can stay here provided the whole camp is booked exclusively for the family.

 Equipment: None, although the camp will put one extra bed in a tent for a child aged 6–12 years to share with his/her parents.

 Generally recommended for children: Boulders has a particularly adult atmosphere and part of its appeal is the remoteness, peace and tranquillity.
-It would work best for families with older children who have an appreciation of these qualities and a love of the natural world.
+It would work for families with older children who have an appreciation of these qualities and a love of the natural world.
 If you plan to travel with younger children, either the Mountain View Suite at Wolwedans Dunes Lodge or Wolwedans Private Camp might be better options.

 Notes: There are no railings around the raised decks in camp.
 Children must always be under the supervision of their parents.

 Power supply: Solar Power

 Power supply notes: There are no plug points in the chalets, but there is a small charging station in the main area, next to the kitchen.
 Adaptors are not available on our visits and we recommend that travellers bring their own.

 Communications: Boulders Camp has radio communication with the operations office at the main reception, about 45km away.
 There is no cellphone reception here and there are no phones in the chalets.
 There is also complimentary WiFi in the main area,

 Water supply notes: The showers in each tent are plumbed in and the camp has flushing toilets.

 Health & safety